German Shepherd puppy being taken outside for potty training

 Almost every housebreaking success comes down to three simple principles:

-• Schedule: Regular trips outside after sleeping, eating, playing, and chewing.
+• Schedule: regular trips outside after sleeping, eating, playing, and chewing.

-When these pillars are in place, most German Shepherd puppies learn very quickly and gain confidence in your expectations.
+When these pillars are in place, most German Shepherd puppies learn quickly and gain confidence in your expectations.

 German Shepherd puppy resting calmly in a properly sized crate as part of a housebreaking routine

-Using the Crate as a Housebreaking Tool
+Using the crate as a housebreaking tool

 Most puppies naturally avoid soiling the area where they sleep, so the crate helps them learn to “hold it” for short, age-appropriate periods and then eliminate outside when you take them there.